andrewjc/Quake3e-HD/dev-docs/PHASE_4.md

-# Phase 4: Unified Vulkan Backend and Base Pass
+# Phase 4: Unified Vulkan Rendering Pipeline

 ## Executive Summary

-Phase 4 refactors the existing Vulkan backend to use a unified "uber-shader" pipeline that interprets material_t data from Phase 3.
-This eliminates the massive pipeline permutation system in favor of a flexible, data-driven approach that reduces state changes and improves GPU efficiency while maintaining visual fidelity.
+Phase 4 implements a unified Vulkan rendering pipeline using a single uber-shader that dynamically interprets material expressions from Phase 3.
+This approach leverages Vulkan's descriptor indexing, bindless textures, and GPU-driven rendering to eliminate pipeline permutations and state changes.
+The system uses indirect drawing commands and GPU-side culling to maximize parallelism and minimize CPU-GPU synchronization.

 ## Current State Analysis